 But that’s all there is to Kubernetes In-Place Pod Resizing.
 Kubernetes In-Place Pod Resizing does NOT monitor the pods and figure out what to change the requests to.
 Kubernetes In-Place Pod Resizing has no intelligence; it just updates the pods.
 You could imagine Kubernetes In-Place Pod Resizing as a knob that’s just sitting there and waiting for some intelligence to adjust it.

-Capacity Optimizer, by contrast, is the intelligence that decides how the pod resource requests should be adjusted in response to changing application resource requirements.
+Capacity Optimizer, by contrast, is the intelligence that decides how the pod resource requests should be adjusted in response to changing workload resource requirements.
 Capacity Optimizer uses actual utilization to determine how many resources are available in real time and informs the scheduler so that more pending pods can be launched on the same node.

 Pepperdata’s pricing is based on your usage.
 Book a meeting with us to get up and running with a free trial.